The Origin of Mermaids

 by means of Folklore, Legends & Mythology

 I often am asked where the idea of mermaids came from, who came up with the idea, and whether they might exist or have existed at some point.
 After all, the concept of mermaids is so prevalent in human cultures all over the world.
-It is a fair question.
+It is a fair question, and I devoted a chapter to this question in the Mermaids of Earth coffee-table book.
+(Click on the book image for more details)

 The first known mention in human history of a human figure with a fish tail is from about 5000 BC, where Babylonian mythology of the god Ea described him as having the body of both a man and a fish.
 Ea was later known by the Greeks as Oannes, and by some Semitic tribes as Dagon.